Information, Guidance, and Support

 We can also offer presentations directly to teachers on areas such as writing academic references and student finance.
 All our presentations can be delivered live virtually, physically on premises, or supplied pre-recorded (depending on current Government guidelines).
 If you would like our team to deliver a presentation for your school or college, simply get in touch using the links below.

 While schools and colleges were closed due to the Coronavirus pandemic in 2020, we hosted a series of Education Liaison talks online exploring different aspects of education and how young people had adapted to the crisis.
-These featured inspiring talks from guest speakers such as Chris Packham and Clara Amfo and can be found on our Virtual Classroom and Lincoln on Demand pages.
+These featured inspiring talks from guest speakers such as Chris Packham and Clara Amfo and can be found on our Virtual Classroom page.

 This informative presentation for parents highlights the challenges and opportunities students during Year 12/level 3 studies, including transitioning to higher education, and utilising part-time work and extra-curricular opportunities.
 (Gatsby Benchmarks 2,7)